brandur/sorg/content/drafts/http-transactions.md

 !fig src="/assets/http-transactions/transaction-retry.svg" caption="An aborted transaction being retried within the same request."

-These loops will be more expensive than usual, but keep in mind that we're only protecting against an unusual concurrency access race.
+These loops will be more expensive than usual, but again, we're protecting ourselves against an unusual race.
 In practice, unless callers are particularly contentious, it should rarely occur.

-Gems like [Sequel][sequel] can handle this for you
+Gems like [Sequel][sequel] can handle this for you automatically (this will behave similarly to the loop above):
-automatically:

 ``` ruby
 DB.transaction(isolation: :serializable,